Dev8683/pvsneslibwiki/Installation-with-Windows.md

 #### DevkitSnes

 The first thing you need to do to get you started is downloading the latest versions of devkitSNES and the tools that come with it.
-This is the core to all/most homebrew programs on the SNES, as it provides the C compiler and linker and various tools.
+This is the core to all/most homebrew programs on the SNES, as it provides the C compiler and linker, and various tools.

 You can find the latest release here: [devkitsnes' latest release](https://github.com/alekmaul/pvsneslib/releases/latest)